johnstonskj/thrift-specs/docs/protocol-api.md

 * `message-type`, a message types, one of `T_CALL`, `T_REPLY`, `T_EXCEPTION` and `T_ONEWAY`.
 * `message-seqid`, a `T_I32`.

-The *sequence id* is a simple message id assigned by the client.
-The server will use the same sequence id in the message of the response.
-The client uses this number to detect out of order responses.
-Each client has an int32 field which is increased for each message.
-The sequence id simply wraps around when it overflows.

 The *method name* indicates the service method name to invoke.
 The server copies the name in the response message.

 > When the *[multiplexed protocol](https://johnstonskj.github.io/thrift-specs/protocol-multiplex)* is used, the name contains the service name, a colon `:` and the method name.
 The multiplexed protocol is not compatible with other protocols.

 The *message type* indicates what kind of message is sent.
-Clients send requests with TMessages of type `T_CALL` or `T_ONEWAY` (step 1 in the protocol exchange).
+Clients send requests with messages of type `T_CALL` or `T_ONEWAY` (step 1 in the protocol exchange).
 Servers send responses with messages of type `T_EXCEPTION` or `T_REPLY` (step 3).
 See [RPC Message Exchange](#RPC-Message-Exchange) for more details.

-Type `T_REPLY` is used when the service method completes normally.
-That is, it returns a value or it throws one of the exceptions defined in the Thrift IDL file.

-Type `T_EXCEPTION` is used for other exceptions.
-That is: when the service method throws an exception that is not declared in the Thrift IDL file, or some other part of the Thrift stack throws an exception.
-For example when the server could not encode or decode a message or struct.

-In the Java implementation (0.9.3) there is different behavior for the synchronous and asynchronous server.
-In the async server all exceptions are send as a `TApplicationException` (see 'Response struct' below).
-In the synchronous Java implementation only (undeclared) exceptions that extend `TException` are send as a `TApplicationException`.
-Unchecked exceptions lead to an immediate close of the connection.

-Type `T_ONEWAY` is only used starting from Apache Thrift 0.9.3.
-Earlier versions do _not_ send messages of type `T_ONEWAY`, even for service methods defined with the `oneway` modifier.

-When client sends a request with type `T_ONEWAY`, the server must _not_ send a response (steps 3 and 4 are skipped).
-Note that the Thrift IDL enforces a return type of `T_VOID` and does not allow exceptions for oneway services.
+The *sequence id* is a simple message id assigned by the client.
+The server will use the same sequence id in the message of the response.
+The client uses this number to detect out of order responses.
+Each client has an int32 field which is increased for each message.
+The sequence id simply wraps around when it overflows.

 ## Basic Types